wenkang-deepblue/PyMCUlib-Pythonized-material-color-utilities/README.md

 ## Acknowledgments

 Special thanks to the Google Material Color Utilities team for creating this powerful library, for their original C++ and TypeScript implementations, and for making it openly available.

+## Very Important
+I have adopted this lib in my own project and it works good.
+But I didn't verify all modules in my own project.
+Please report any issue via this [repository issues](https://github.com/wenkang-deepblue/PyMCUlib-Pythonized-material-color-utilities/issues) to let me know bugs.
+Thank you very much!